techx/quill/README.md

 The repository has been signed up to Dependabot, an automated dependency management tool.
 Dependabot automatically checks for updates for any outdated or insecure requirements and it will open a pull request for each one of them.
 To parametrize the tool further please [look here.](https://dependabot.com/docs/config-file/)

+## Testing

+### Accessibility

+Testing for accessibility is a great way to make sure that all hackathon enthusiasts can use Quill, regardless of ability.
+It's good practice to run accessibility tests on any changes that you've made to ensure that no new accessibility errors were introduced.

+An accessibility testing tool, pa11y-ci, has been provided and configured for this project.
+To run pa11y-ci, make sure that Quill is running locally on http://localhost:3000/ (alternatively, you can change the URLs specified in `.pa11yci` to match those of your running instance).
+Then, run the command `npm run test:accessibility`.
+If several of the URLs checked by pa11y-ci produce the same number of errors, pa11y-ci may be having trouble logging in with the default admin credentials specified in `.env`.
+Check that your instance of Quill is running correctly, or change the credentials used in `.pa11yci`.

+If your contribution adds any new pages to Quill, please add them to `.pa11yci` to make sure that these pages are covered by the accessibility tests.
+If your new pages are accessed as a non-logged-in user, add them at the beginning of the URL list.
+If they are accessed when logged in, add them after the URL with actions to log in.

+For more information on pa11y-ci, please visit [pa11y-ci] and [pa11y], in particular the [section on actions][pa11y-actions].

 ## Contributing

 Contributions to Quill are welcome and appreciated!
 Please take a look at [`CONTRIBUTING.md`][contribute] first.